Updated May 5, 2024 | By IEC Staff

-The economy is trying its best to maintain with many people being laid off.
-Many workers said they can perform their tasks at home as opposed to working in a physical location.
+The economy is trying its best to maintain itself, with many people being laid off.
+Many workers said they can perform their tasks at home rather than working in a physical location.

-Those that have the option of working from home, are enjoying some of the flexibilities and benefits of working from home.
-That means shorter commutes, sleeping in, and being able to get more work done right?
+Those who have the option of working from home are enjoying some of the flexibilities and benefits of this.
+That means shorter commutes, sleeping in, and being able to get more work done, right?

 Not entirely.